 AMs not addressed in COMP:

-COMP Sa = AM 57 Article 27(2), third subparagraph is deleted.
+COMP Sa = AM 57 Article 27(2), third subparagraph is deleted. (> applies to Art.
+1, 2 & 3)

 The review of this Regulation provided for in Article 81 shall, in particular, examine the possible enhancement of the role of the Authority in a framework of crisis prevention, management and resolution, and, if necessary, the creation of a European resolution fund.